fleetdm/fleet/handbook/security.md

 5. I lost all of my keys, and I'm locked out!
 What do I do?

-**Answer**: Post in the `#help-login` channel, or if you are locked out of Slack, contact your manager.
+**Answer**: Post in the `#help-login` channel, or contact your manager if you find yourself locked out of Slack.
 You will be provided a way to log back in and make your phone your security key until you receive new ones.

 6. Can I use security keys to log in from any device?

 **Answer**: The keys we use, YubiKeys 5C NFC, work over USB-C as well as NFC.
-They can be used on Mac/PC, Android and iPhone and iPad Pro with USB-C port.
+They can be used on Mac/PC, Android, iPhone, and iPad Pro with USB-C port.
 If some application or device does not support it, you can always browse to [g.co/sc](https://g.co/sc) from a device that supports security keys to generate a temporary code for the device that does not.